mm21/trilium-alchemy/doc/source/sdk/examples/event-tracker.md

 See `trilium-alchemy/example/event-tracker` for a fully featured showcase of both declarative and imperative approaches.
 An installation script is provided.

 This provides a complete example of using declarative notes to design a note tree for event tracking with Trilium.
-It can be synchronized to a destination note identified by label `#lifeTrackerRoot`.
-Eventually sync functionality will be provided by a CLI.

 First, clone the repo and navigate to it: